 The effectiveness of accident scene photographs depends on their clarity and capacity to tell a story.
 Here are some tips for taking effective truck accident photographs:

-- Photograph the traffic signs: If there are traffic signs that can be used to show that other driver was at fault, then photograph them.
+- Photograph the traffic signs: If there are traffic signs that can be used to show that another driver was at fault, then photograph them.

 - Photograph injuries: If anyone is injured (including yourself), then take photographs of the injuries.
 Try to capture images of lacerations, abrasions, contusions and broken bones.